sybila/biodivine-aeon-py/api-coverage/lib-param-bn.md

 For now, the decoding methods are left not implemented, as their current names are rather confusing.
 We should design a nicer API for this down the line.

+Right now, `FunctionTable` is not exported.
+Instead, we just convert it to a `list`.

 <table>
     <thead>
         <tr>